namalyas/yukon-monitorengine/README.md

 If you want you can test with multiple unit tests other than this you can write your own.
 (To easy refering purposes Logs ralted only this testcase are set to display in the console. other logs store in log files . refer- log4j.properties)

 Apart from thaServiceConfigurationManagerTest class contains TDD approach unit tetst wich are used to build some complex methods ralted to calculate server next running time and serverice outage time. boundary conditions are as follows.
 Boundary conditions for getNextRunningTime(currentTimeStamp) method not considering the service outage time

-1)gracePeriod ==0 then return lastRuningtimeWithPollingFrequency+pollingFrequency
+1) gracePeriod ==0 then return lastRuningtimeWithPollingFrequency+pollingFrequency
-2)pollingFrequency==gracePeriod then return lastRuningtimeWithPollingFrequency+pollingFrequency
+2) pollingFrequency==gracePeriod then return lastRuningtimeWithPollingFrequency+pollingFrequency
-3)pollingFrequency<gracePeriod then return lastRuningtimeWithPollingFrequency+pollingFrequency
+3) pollingFrequency<gracePeriod then return lastRuningtimeWithPollingFrequency+pollingFrequency
-4)pollingFrequency>gracePeriod && lastRuningtimeWithGracePeriod==lastRuningtimeWithPollingFrequency then return lastRuningtimeWithPollingFrequency+pollingFrequency
+4) pollingFrequency>gracePeriod && lastRuningtimeWithGracePeriod==lastRuningtimeWithPollingFrequency then return lastRuningtimeWithPollingFrequency+pollingFrequency
-5)pollingFrequency>gracePeriod && lastRuningtimeWithGracePeriod>lastRuningtimeWithPollingFrequency then return lastRuningtimeWithPollingFrequency+pollingFrequency
+5) pollingFrequency>gracePeriod && lastRuningtimeWithGracePeriod>lastRuningtimeWithPollingFrequency then return lastRuningtimeWithPollingFrequency+pollingFrequency
-6)pollingFrequency>gracePeriod && lastRuningtimeWithGracePeriod<lastRuningtimeWithPollingFrequency then return lastRuningtimeWithPollingFrequency+gracePeriod
+6)  pollingFrequency>gracePeriod && lastRuningtimeWithGracePeriod<lastRuningtimeWithPollingFrequency then return lastRuningtimeWithPollingFrequency+gracePeriod

 Boundary conditions for getNextRunningTime(currentTimeStamp) method considering the service outage time
 7) serviceOutageStartTime > 0 and  serviceOutageEndTime > 0 and serviceOutageStartTime < serviceOutageEndTime and serviceOutageStartTime < currentTimestamp < serviceOutageEndTime  then return serviceOutageEndTime